Akash-Gupta-2000/Speech-Emotion-Recognition-using-ML-and-DL-Classifiers/README.md

-# Speech Emotion Recognition
+## Speech Emotion Recognition
 This project aims to propose a multi-class classification model to extract and classify the emotional state of the speaker into 8 classes namely happy, sad, surprised, disgust, neutral, calm, angry and fearful.

-# About the Dataset
+## About the Dataset
-The dataset for this research is obtained from the RAVDESS.
-Along with the audio speeches of 24 actors, audio songs dataset is also utilised for the better training of the proposed model.
+The dataset for this project is obtained from the RAVDESS.
+In this project, audio speeches and audio songs dataset are utilised for training the proposed model.

 Download the Dataset from [here](https://zenodo.org/record/1188976#.XxnUwp4zbIU).